 Maple Dijon Chicken Thighs

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375ºF.
 In a small bowl, stir together the Dijon mustard, maple syrup, olive oil, and soy sauce.
 Mince the garlic and chop the rosemary.
 Stir both into the marinade.

-- Coat the inside of a casserole dish with non-stick spray.
-Arrange the chicken thighs in the dish so that they are close, but not overlapping.
+- Arrange the chicken thighs in the dish so that they are close, but not overlapping.
 Pour the marinade on top and then spread it around until the thighs are completely covered.

 Preheat the oven to 375ºF.
 Add the Dijon mustard, maple syrup, olive oil, and soy sauce to a small bowl.
 Mince the garlic and roughly chop the rosemary, then add them to the bowl as well.